cloudmesh-community/fa18-523-83/project-report/report.md

 kaggle
 ```

-An error will occur and the folder will be generate.
+An error will occur and the folder will be generated.
 Also, it is good to
 change the file permission to 660 by running *bash* command:

 ```